phamminhkhoa2k4/phamminhkhoa2k4/README.md

 <div align="center">

-🔭 I’m currently working on ...
+🔭 I’m currently working on my home.

-🌱 I’m currently learning ...
+🌱 I’m currently learning CTU.

-👯 I’m looking to collaborate on ...

-🤔 I’m looking for help with ...

-💬 Ask me about ...
+💬 Ask me about programing.

-📫 How to reach me: ...
+📫 How to reach me: <a href="mailto:khoapham280@gmail.com">at here</a>.

-😄 Pronouns: ...

-⚡ Fun fact: ...

  </div>